 What to Expect at Universal Orlando Hotels

 The phased reopening of hotels include Hard Rock Hotel, Loews Royal Pacific Resort, Universal's Cabana Bay Beach Resort, and Universal's Endless Summer Resort - Surfside Inn and Suites.
-Guests staying in these hotels were able to visit the theme parks June 3 and 4 with valid theme park admission, prior to the general park reopening June 5.
+Universal's Aventura Hotel and Loews Sapphire Falls Resort opened initially, but both will be temporarily closing Aug.
+21, 2020.

 We noticed that the Universal water taxis and buses are operating from the CityWalk docks and bus lanes respectively.
 Just like the queues in the theme parks, there were markers on the ground to indicate where to stand.
 Safety first!